 - dementia - like Alzheimer’s disease

-- brain damage due to, say, a stroke or accident
+- brain damage, as a result of a stroke or accident for example

 How can you tell if someone has mental capacity?

-It’s not a straightforward question.
-People can have mental capacity for some things, but not others – for example, if they can handle day-to-day spending but couldn’t invest a lump sum.
+This isn’t a straightforward question.
+People can have mental capacity for some things, but not others.
+For example, a person may be able to handle day-to-day spending but couldn’t invest a lump sum.

-And mental capacity can come and go.
-Someone with bipolar disorder might go through periods when they can’t make decisions, but have full mental capacity the rest of the time.
+Also, mental capacity can come and go.
+Someone with a severe mental health condition might go through periods when they can’t make decisions, but have full mental capacity the rest of the time.

-Don’t wait to set up a power of attorney – it can only be done when the person can still make their own decisions.
+Don’t wait to set up a power of attorney.
+This is because it can only be done when the person can still make their own decisions.